zhutoutoutousan/A-study-note-as-a-beginner/README.md

 - Root
   - reading
     - Explore the online reading resource and track the  progress both mentally and physicallly
+    - Also works for managing the reading progress for paper-cover books around your desks, just you can't access it immediately if you have the spur to read it.
   - heuristics
     - Methodologies and testing grounds
     - Any new ideas, strange or not
   - health-for-engineers-and-scientists
     - workout plans, why-bothers, cooking recipe
+    - For engineers and scientists, from the perspective of a software engineer
   - \[customized_subject\]
     - terminology
       - Serves as a dictionary
+      - Very flexible, you can add video Links, books, different explanations from a variety of sources, you can even track the tutorial progress here.
     - roadmap
-      - Stores the online resource and track every progress to matter of seconds or a single thought
+      - Stores the online resources, tutorials and track every progress to matter of seconds or a single thought
     - mental model
       - Acting as a training coach and progress tracker for intellectual skills training and a visualization training cookbook
     - \[nested_customized_subsubject\]